CasparKielwein/Aaargh/Examples.md

 to force the DM to reroll the attack against you.

 ### Sneak Attack
-Whenever a marked enemy that is adjacent to you shifts or makes an attack that does not include you, you can make a melee basic attack against that enemy as an opportunity reaction.
+Rogues specialize in dealing devastating attacks from the shadows.
+Once per round, when you hit a target with advantage you can chose do a Sneak Attack.
+If you do so, the attack deals an additional 2d6 damage.

 ### Nimble Attack
 Melee Attack: 1[W] + Tough + Tough Damage.